Mosaic (Fabergé egg): Surprise

 The pedestal surprise is made of gold, pearls, rose-cut diamonds, green garnets, translucent green, opaque white, opalescent pale pink, pale green and pale sepia grisaille enamel.
 The surprise is a removable miniature frame with relief profiles of Nicholas and Alexandra's five children in a cameo brooch style.
 The back of the frame is enameled with a sepia basket of flowers.
 The basket is bordered with the year 1914 and the names of each of the Romanov children (Anastasia Nikolaevna, Alexis Romanov, Olga Nikolaevna, Maria Nikolaevna, Tatiana Romanov).
 The frame rests on a gold stand in the shape of the royal crown and is held in place within the egg by gold clips.

 History

 The Mosaic Egg was commissioned by Tsar Nicholas II and presented to his wife, Empress Alexandra Fedorovna for Easter 1914.
 It was later confiscated, along with much of the family's belongings, by the provisional government in 1917 during the Russian Revolution.
 In 1933 the egg was sold by the Antikvariat to an unknown buyer for 5,000 roubles, though the Royal Collection online object description suggests that it was likely purchased by Armand Hammer.
 On 22 May 1933 it was purchased from Cameo Corner, London, by King George V for 250 pounds "half cost", likely as a gift for Queen Mary's birthday.

-The Mosaic Egg remains a part of the Royal Collection of Queen Elizabeth and was included in a public display from July to October 2011 in the exhibit Royal Fabergé during the summer opening of Buckingham Palace.
+The Mosaic Egg remains a part of the Royal Collection and was included in a public display from July to October 2011 in the exhibit Royal Fabergé during the summer opening of Buckingham Palace.

 Other Fabergé eggs in the Royal Collection include: